-Resident species categorization, enumeration and tagging studies.
+2. Resident species categorization, enumeration and tagging studies in conjunction with RJ (ice-out to freeze-up, 1983).

-- 1. Categorize, enumerate and tag adult resident species. - 2.
+- 1. Identify, enumerate, and tag adult resident species. - 2.
 When possible, collect data concerning the general habitat requirements of resident fish.

-Using the basic mounted electroshocker previously described, resident adult species will be systematically collected, identified, measured, age sampled, sex determined (when possible), tagged and then released.
-Habitat characteristics that will be studied, when possible, to characterize the general habitat requirements of these resident fish include parameters comprising air physiochemical and water and intragravel) temperature, pH, specific conductance, dissolved oxygen and turbidity; substrate; water depth; and, mean water column velocity.
-At significant study sites, a map may be drawn of the site and immediate Specific methods for the collection of the above surrounding area. parameters are given in the Fisheries Habitat Utilization portion of the AH Procedures Manual.
+Using the boat mounted electroshocker previously described, resident adult species will systematically collected, identified, measured, be age sampled, sex determined (when possible), tagged and then released using methods described in the RJ portion of this Procedures Manual.
+Habitat characteristics that will be studied, when possible, to characterize the habitat requirements of these resident fish include the general physiochemical variables comprising air and water (surface and intragravel) temperature, pH, specific conductance, dissolved oxygen and turbidity, substrate, water depth, and, mean water column velocity.
+At significant study sites, a map may be drawn of the site and immediate surrounding area.
+Specific methods for the collection of the above parameters are given in the Fisheries Habitat Utilization portion of the AH Procedures Manual.

-Adult salmon spawning site evaluations (June 15 - Aug.
+3. Adult salmon spawning site evaluations in conjunction with AA (June 15 - Aug.
 30, 1982).